emelieedman/TrainBrain/README.md

 This project was a group project we did at Hyper Island in collaboration with TrainBrain, a company that through AI predicts train delays.
 Unfortunately we no longer have access to the API, that’s why no numbers are displayed.

-The client was really open and wanted us to be creative.
-Through our app we wanted to destress and to create mindfulness while the commuter was waiting for the train to arrive.
-The solution we came up with was to combine the information of delays with a meditation application.
+Through our app we want to destress and to create mindfulness while the commuter is waiting for the train to arrive.
+In our app we combine the information of delays with a meditation application.

 ![Spring 2020 assessment Emelie Edman(8)](https://user-images.githubusercontent.com/55784269/87703126-9f510700-c79a-11ea-9583-92ce6592ab6c.png)